ajprobel/text-svg-generator/README.md

 ## Installation

-Clone the repository and make sure that you have Node.js installed, as well as the dependencies for the index.js file (Inquirer v8.2.4).
+Requires Node.js to run.
+Clone the repository and install the dependencies for the application (Inquirer v8.2.4).

 ## Usage

-After cloning the repository and installing any dependencies ( `npm i` ):
+* Clone the repository

-Open Git Bash to the application's root folder and run `node index.js`
+* Open Git Bash to the application's root folder and install dependencies using  `npm i`

+* Run `node index.js` to run the application

-From there, answer the prompts that appear on the command line.
+* Answer the prompts on the command line

-After answering the prompts, a new SVG file will appear in the /lib/generated_SVGs foler.
+After answering the prompts, a new SVG file will appear in the `/lib/generated_SVGs` folder.
 You can preview the SVG using Chrome or other web browsers.

 Here's an example of what the input of "hey" would look like -